 Socio-economic Environment

-Socio-economic status of the habitation in study area needs to be established from secondary data such as sourced from the Census of India.
-Primary village level surveys should be conducted for directly impacted villages i.e. the villages whose lands are to be acquired by the project, in consultation with the local community.
+Socio-economic status of the habitation in study area needs to be established from secondary data such as sourced from the census of India.
+Primary village level surveys should be conducted for directly impacted villages that is, the villages whose lands are to be acquired by the project, in consultation with the local community.
 The following aspects need to be covered:

 Data on human settlements, health status of the community and existing infrastructure facilities including sources of livelihood, job opportunities, safety and security of workers and surrounding population;